Europe boasts a rich and varied economic landscape, encompassing diverse and dynamic markets, each with distinct characteristics.

 M&A activity across sectors

-When examining sector diversification, we uncovered a robust and balanced mix, with no single sector accounting for more than 12% of the total deal flows.
-Notably, the consumer sector, encompassing food, beverages, and retail, along with the industrial and software industries, emerged as frontrunners that collectively represented one-third of total deals.
+When examining sector diversification, we uncovered a robust and balanced mix, with no single sector accounting for more than 13% of the total deal flows.
+Notably, other services, computer software, consumer, industrial, along with the medical, emerged as frontrunners that collectively represented more than half of all European M&A deals throughout the period.

-Additionally, we observed vigorous activity within the financial and medical sectors.
-The energy sector also experienced a significant boost in recent years, propelled by an ongoing transition towards renewable energy across European countries.
+Additionally, we observed strong activity within the financial and construction sectors.
+The energy sector also experienced a boost in recent years, propelled by an ongoing transition towards renewable energy across European countries.

-A deeper analysis into the technology sector showcased the software sector as a clear winner in deal volumes, displaying a remarkable ascent from 113 deals in 2003 to a staggering 3,198 deals by the end of 2022.
+A deeper analysis into the technology M&A showcased the software sector as a clear winner in deal volumes, displaying a remarkable ascent from 113 deals in 2003 to a staggering 3,095 deals by the end of 2023, with peak volumes in 2022.

 Deal value

 Just a year later, however, it skyrocketed by more than double to EUR 21.8 million, as dealmaking activity thrived across most sectors under the favorable risk-on environment.
-Despite challenging macroeconomic conditions in 2022, including central banks adopting a more cautious approach to curb inflation, the median deal value continued its ascent, currently standing at EUR 27.4 million, well above pre-pandemic levels.
+Despite challenging macroeconomic conditions in 2022, including central banks adopting a more cautious approach to curb inflation, the median deal value continued its ascent, but dropped to 16.9 million in 2023, as the European economies struggled with growth and valuations declined.

 Valuation multiples